The Best Wireless Monitors (and Accessories) – April 2019

 Unfortunately, there’s one problem: that pesky HDMI cable still exists.
 HDMI is a solid standard, with support for video and audio over a single cable, but sometimes you just want to wirelessly transmit your display from your laptop to a second monitor or television without the hassle.
 Finding the HDMI plug on the back of the monitor, plugging the other end to your laptop, making sure the cable isn’t in the way of the other products on your desk—it’s all a hassle.
 Even if you’re just trying to stream your computer to a television, it can be a real pain to find a way to do it wireless without resorting to some frustrating hacks.

 So, let us be your guide into this brave new world.
 Wireless monitors are slowly becoming a viable product on the market, which means there are real products online today you can pick up that have wireless capabilities built directly into them.
-Unfortunately, the display market as a whole has been slow to adapt to the wireless future, instead remaining steadfast in their hopes of a wired world.
-Here’s the good news: in addition to a lineup of wireless markets, there’s a decent selection of aftermarket products that can help turn your monitor or display into a fully-wireless product, able to mirror or stream your computer display on a larger screen without dealing with wires.
+Unfortunately, the display market as a whole has been slow to adopt the wireless future, instead remaining steadfast in their hopes of a wired world.
+Here’s the good news: in addition to a lineup of wireless markets, there’s a decent selection of aftermarket products that can help turn your monitor or display into a fully wireless product, able to mirror or stream your computer display on a larger screen without dealing with wires.
 Whether you want to spend a few hundred dollars on a new wireless monitor, or you’re looking for an adapter to turn your existing monitor into a wireless one, we have you covered.
-Here’s our guide to the best wireless monitors and products on the market for November 2018.
+Here’s our guide to the best wireless monitors and products on the market for April 2019.

 Before we take a look at the wireless capabilities of Dell’s product here, it’s important to first primarily consider the monitor as just that: a monitor.
 Unlike receivers on this list, the Dell lineup of wireless monitors actually have something to prove in terms of display quality, color reproduction, responsiveness, brightness, and more.
 It isn’t enough for a monitor just to be wireless—it has to be a good monitor.
 So, the ultimate question is: does Dell’s monitor fit the bill?